By: Marilyn L. Davis

 Collaboration – It Just Makes Sense

-“Early on in my professional career, I realized that you can’t develop all the competencies you need fast enough on your own.
-Furthermore, if you don’t collaborate, your ideas will be limited to your own abilities.
+“Early on in my professional career, I realized that you couldn’t develop all the competencies you need fast enough on your own.
+Furthermore, if you didn’t have collaboration, your ideas will be limited to your own abilities.
 As a result, you will not be able to serve your clientele and thus can’t achieve the anticipated impact.” ― Vishwas Chavan, Vishwasutras: Universal Principles for Living: Inspired by Real-Life Experiences

 While I admire those writers who publish daily, I question whether or not, a team effort isn’t a better idea for us at Two Drops of Ink.

 Most of the writers on Two Drops of Ink have other jobs.
 And while we may take our writing posts seriously, we have to divide our time between posts and jobs that pay our bills.